-Parker Binion, Jordan Kahn and Eric Hua, Portfolio Managers of the Advisor, are jointly and primarily responsible for the day-to-day management of the Fund's portfolio since the Fund's inception following the Reorganization of the Predecessor Fund.
-Prior to the Reorganization, Mr. Kahn was primarily responsible for the day-to-day management of the Predecessor Fund's portfolio.
+Parker Binion, Portfolio Manager, Chief of Compliance and Head of Investments of the Advisor, has served as portfolio manager of the Fund since the Fund's inception following the reorganization of the Predecessor Fund.
+Travis Trampe, Portfolio Manager of the Advisor, has served as portfolio manager of the Fund since May 2024.
+Messrs.
+Binion and Trampe are jointly and primarily responsible for the day-to-day management of the Fund's portfolio.